 People who speak Swedish with a strong Stockholm accent tend to pepper their speech with "dårå" ("then then" but used more as "you see") and "va" ("what").
 Then there's Rinkebysvenska (sort of a Swedish dialect spoken primarily by immigrants from the Middle East) where the Arabian word 'jalla' is used in all kinds of random ways, like 'jalla hejdå' (jalla goodbye), 'jalla godnatt' (jalla goodnight).
 The tendency of some Swedish-speakers to use "asså", "liksom" and "typ" is pretty common as well, as is "ba".

-When angry, girls from NJ and NY in the US add an A to the end of words.
+When angry, girls from New Jersey and NewYork in the US add an A to the end of words.
 Like "Stopa!"
 "Knock it offa!"

 It's actually fairly common with teenage girls across the US.
 When girls do it, they often extend the vowel before the "a" in their aggression.
 So when they say "No!", it sounds more like "Noah!"